preraulab/DYNAM-O/README.md

 This is the general output for the algorithm.
 On top is the hypnogram, EEG spectrogram, and the SO-power trace.
 In the middle is a scatterplot of the TF-peaks with x = time, y = frequency, size = peak prominence, and color = SO-phase.
 On the bottom are the SO-power and SO-phase histograms.

-Once the segment has succesfully completed, you can run the full night of data by changing the following line in the example script, such that the variable data_range changes from 'segment' to 'night'.
+Once the segment has succesfully completed, you can run the full night of data by changing the following line in the example script under `DATA SETTINGS`, such that the variable data_range changes from 'segment' to 'night'.

 ``` matlab
 %%Select 'segment' or 'night' for example data range